Ferns & Focus

 The Staghorn Fern is considered non-toxic to cats, dogs, and horses.
 However, it is best kept out of reach to prevent damage to the plant's delicate fronds.

-Watering: The most effective method is 'dunking'.
-Submerge the entire mount or root ball in a sink or tub of room-temperature water for 10-20 minutes.
-Allow it to drip dry before rehanging.
-In summer, do this once a week; in winter, every 2-3 weeks.
+Dunk the mount or root ball in room-temperature water for 10-20 minutes, then let it drip dry before rehanging.
+In summer, about once a week; in winter, every 2-3 weeks is often enough.

 In-Depth Care & Growth